Norwegian Long Haul: Slowed expansion, shuffling of operations, and eventual closure (2019–2021)

 In July 2019, the airline announced it would relocate its year-round Barcelona and Paris services from Oakland International Airport to San Francisco International Airport in October 2019, while its seasonal services from Oakland International would remain.
 In October 2019, the airline announced it would discontinue service at Newark Liberty International Airport by moving its Barcelona and Rome services from the airport to instead operate from New York JFK by the end of the month, utilizing slots freed from changing its services to Stockholm and Copenhagen from New York to seasonal.
 Also in October 2019, the airline announced a new summer seasonal route between Paris and Austin to begin in May 2020, and in November 2019, the airline announced additional summer seasonal routes between Rome and Denver in March 2020, between Paris and Chicago in May 2020, and between Rome and Chicago in June 2020.

 In November 2019, following a re-evaluation of the airline group's route network, the airline announced it would discontinue its long-haul flights from Copenhagen and Stockholm as well as its flights to Thailand after late-March 2020.
 The airline also announced in December 2019 that it would end operations at Oakland International Airport, consolidating its operations at San Francisco International Airport in April 2020.

 In March 2020, Norwegian Long Haul's fleet of Boeing 787s as well as those of its sister companies Norwegian Air Sweden and Norwegian Air UK were stored and operations suspended due to the COVID-19 pandemic and its impact on aviation.
 On 27 April 2020, parent company Norwegian Air Shuttle announced the postponement of the airline's long-haul flights to March 2021, which included the operations of Norwegian Long Haul and the parent company's integrated subsidiaries.
 On 29 June 2020, orders for five Boeing 787-9s that were yet to be delivered to Norwegian were cancelled.
 In October 2020, operations for the airline were scheduled to resume from its Paris-Charles de Gaulle base in March 2021 to Los Angeles and New York JFK, and to Austin, Boston, Denver, and Orlando in May 2021, in anticipation of the pandemic's impacts subsiding.

-In January 2021 however, Norwegian announced it would terminate all long-haul operations in order to refocus on its short-haul European route network.
+In January 2021, however, Norwegian announced it would terminate all long-haul operations in order to refocus on its short-haul European route network.

 Potential successor airline Norse Atlantic

 One month following Norwegian's announcement to terminate all long-haul operations, Norse Atlantic Airways was founded in February 2021 by executives with former ties to Norwegian, including Bjørn Tore Larsen, former Norwegian chairman Bjørn Kise, and former Norwegian CEO Bjørn Kjos.
-During March 2021, Norse Atlantic announced that it planned to launch long-haul flights between Europe and the United States, and began securing leasing rights for many of Norwegian's former Boeing 787s.
+During March 2021, Norse Atlantic announced that it planned to launch long-haul flights between Europe and the United States, and began securing leasing rights for most of Norwegian's former Boeing 787s.
 The airline received both its first Boeing 787-9 and its air operator's certificate in December 2021, ahead of its planned spring 2022 launch.